RAI: 1940s

 During the reconstruction following World War II, much of RAI's early programming was influenced by the "Reithian" style of the BBC.
 The emphasis was on educational content.
 Programs such as Non è mai troppo tardi and Un viaggio al Po introduced people to what life was like in other parts of the country, at a time when most people could not afford to travel.

 Over the following years, RAI made various changes to its services.
 It reorganised its radio stations in November 1946 into two national networks, Rete Rossa and Rete Azzurra ('Red Network' and 'Blue Network').
 It added the culture-based Terzo Programma in October 1950.
 On 1 January 1952, the Rete Rossa became the Programma Nazionale (focusing on informational content) and the Rete Azzurra became the Secondo Programma (with a greater emphasis on entertainment).
 The three radio channels eventually became today's Rai Radio 1, Rai Radio 2, and Rai Radio 3.

 1950s

 In 1954, the state-owned holding company Istituto per la Ricostruzione Industriale (IRI) became the sole shareholder and URI—now renamed RAI – Radiotelevisione italiana to reflect its extended responsibilities—finally began a regular television service.
 On 3 January at 11:00 CET, the first RAI television announcer presented the day's schedule, which was broadcast from the service's Milan headquarters and relay stations in Turin and Rome.
 At 14:30, the first regular programme in Italian television history was broadcast: Arrivi e partenze, hosted by Armando Pizzo and Mike Bongiorno.
 The evening's entertainment was a theatre performance, L'osteria della posta, written by Carlo Goldoni.
 23:15 saw the start of the day's concluding programme, La Domenica Sportiva—the first edition of a weekly series which continues to this day.
+First experimental color tests started during 1968, official first tests during 1972, full-color TV started in 1977.